Animatic guidelines

 Comparability

-It can be worth agreeing on principles (eg black and white or colour) for how your business handles animatics where you want absolute consistency to enable very straight comparisons within multi-ad projects or over time.
+It can be worth agreeing on principles (eg black and white or color) for how your business handles animatics where you want absolute consistency to enable very straight comparisons within multi-ad projects or over time.

 Test your animatics with Amplify TV or Creative Video